catoidi/DI-game/README.md

 This only includes the data that falls under the "GPLv3" License.
 See "LICENSE" for more info.

 This repository alone is not enough to play DI.
-You also need a file called "di-content.pk3", which is not open source, and not included here.
+You also need a file called "di-content.pk3", which is not yet publicly released.

 ### This also contains modified versions of the following repos:
 - [Universal Hats, by me](https://github.com/catoidi/universal-hats)